shrinesh16/InventroyPro/README.md

 - Varun Krishna C
 - Sumanth Devarathi Rajinikath

-We bilt this project together for a hacathon which made us understand more about typescript and a fullstack experience.
+We bilt this project together for a hackathon which made us understand more about typescript and a fullstack experience.

 ##  Features